jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Replicate functionality of player 1 with player 2.

++ `TODO:` Implement the "miss" button for player 2.

 + `TODO:` Disable player 2 buttons at frame end
++ `TODO:` Disable player 2 buttons when player 1 is at the table
++ `TODO:` Disable player 1 buttons when player 2 is at the table

 + `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).